Works from Hacettepe University Faculty of Fine Arts

-Since its inauguration, Pera Museum has been collaborating annually with national and international institutions of art and education to organize exhibitions supporting young artists.
-This year, the museum is presenting the show Shaken Image, selected works by graduate and master degrees from Hacettepe University’s Faculty of Fine Arts department.
-Curated by Dilek Karaaziz Şener, the exhibition inquires the conceptual layers behind the image and its relevance in the production process through works from a wide range of disciplines such as painting, sculpture, installation, video, print, graphic, and ceramics.
-The exhibited works not only reflect the current probes by young artists but also explore how different yet overlapping contexts like the body, society, memory, space, nature, and cultural norms relate to the image.
+Since its inauguration, Pera Museum had been collaborating annually with national and international institutions of art and education to organize exhibitions supporting young artists.
+This year, the museum presented the show Shaken Image, selected works by graduate and master degrees from Hacettepe University’s Faculty of Fine Arts department.
+Curated by Dilek Karaaziz Şener, the exhibition inquired the conceptual layers behind the image and its relevance in the production process through works from a wide range of disciplines such as painting, sculpture, installation, video, print, graphic, and ceramics.
+The exhibited works not only reflected the current probes by young artists but also explore how different yet overlapping contexts like the body, society, memory, space, nature, and cultural norms relate to the image.

 About Dilek Karaaziz Şener (1969 Nicosia, Cyprus)